l33tn00b/GettingReadyForSmartGrid/README.md

 - Add conversion scripts from "The Timeframe"
 - Modify Conversion Scripts to crop screenshot (done)
 - Change background in selenium to white (for screenshot) (done, doesn't work, so we invert the colors using Python Imaging Library (Pillow))
-- Change container time to local timezone (done)
+- Change container time to local timezone (done, see https://github.com/SeleniumHQ/docker-selenium/wiki/Setting-a-Timezone)
 - Add flask so we may serve the result directly from our container using Python (not)

 Things that probably never will come to pass: